jharveyb/Mapsim/README.md

 We define this Proof-of-Work function as finding k hashes that collide in the top n bits.

 The simulator will solve for a range of k & n.
 The lower bounds are 1 for n and 2 for k, i.e. a 1-bit collision.
-THe "diff" and "cols" flags set upper bounds for n & k, respectively.
+The "diff" and "cols" flags set upper bounds for n & k, respectively.

 Run "mapsim --help" or read the source to learn more about command line arguments.